theankitbansal/My_Sql/README.md

 The advantage of Sharding is that since the sharded database is generally much smaller than the original; queries, maintenance, and all other tasks are much faster.

 31. What are Transaction Storage Engines in MySQL?

+To be able to use MySQL’s transaction facility, you have to be using MySQL’s InnoDB storage engine (which is the default from version 5.5 onward).
+If you are not sure which version of MySQL your code will be running on, rather than assuming InnoDB is the default engine you can force its use when creating a table, as follows.

+Conclusion

+32. Conclusion

+Several free or low-cost database management systems are available from which to choose, such as MySQL, PostgreSQL, or SQLite.

+When you compare MySQL with other database systems, think about what’s most important to you.
+Performance, features (such as SQL conformance or extensions), support, licensing conditions, and price all are factors to take into account.

+MySQL is one of the best RDBMS being used for developing various web-based software applications.

+MySQL is offered under two different editions: the open-source MySQL Community Server and the proprietary Enterprise Server.
+Given these considerations, MySQL has many attractive qualities:

+Speed
+Ease of use
+Query language support
+Capability
+Connectivity and security
+Portability
+Availability and cost
+Open distribution and source code